 Estimated time of arrival |

-Planned start time (optional) |
+Planned start time |

 +/- time |

-<<Query for Timon: only shown if planned start time was provided by the integrator>> |
+This value is displayed only when the planned start time is provided by the third-party system. |